bburns/PyVoyager/README.md

 There are 87 PDS volumes for all the Voyager images, each ~1-3GB, as described here http://pds-rings.seti.org/voyager/iss/calib_images.html.

 Each image comes in 4 formats - RAW, CLEANED, CALIB, and GEOMED.

-RAW images are just that, and are 800x800 pixels, and include the reseau marks (the grid of dots) used for calibration.
-CLEANED images have had the reseau marks removed, but leave noticeable artifacts that look like volcanoes on the limbs of planets.
-CALIB images have had dark images subtracted from the CLEANED images, and GEOMED are the CALIB images geometrically corrected and projected to 1000x1000 pixels.
+- RAW images are the least processed images available - they're 800x800 pixels, and include the reseau marks (the grid of dots) used for calibration.
+- CLEANED images have had the reseau marks removed, but leave noticeable artifacts that look like volcanoes on the limbs of planets.
+- CALIB images have had dark images subtracted from the CLEANED images, and
+- GEOMED are the CALIB images geometrically corrected and projected to 1000x1000 pixels.

 Ideally the RAW images would be used with a better reseau removal algorithm, but for now the CALIB images are used.

-After downloading the tar files, unzipping them, and extracting the PNGs, the CALIB images are centered based on a Hough circle detection algorithm.
-This works for most cases, but there is still noticeable jitter and frames where it doesn't work very well, so this has room for improvement.
+After downloading the tar files, unzipping them, and extracting the PNGs, the CALIB images are centered based on blob detection and Hough circle detection.
+This works for most cases, but there is still some jitter on frames where it doesn't work very well, so this has room for improvement.

+There are several cases that need to be handled:

+1. small/point-like targets
+2. 'normal' full-circle targets
+3. targets with gaps
+4. targets with centers outside of the image
+5. crescents
+6. targets larger than the field of view

+The small/point-like targets are handled fairly well by the blob detection routine.
+Where the area is larger than some small value though, eg 12x12 pixels, the detection is better handled by the Hough circle detector, which works well on the 'normal' targets and targets with gaps.

+But the Hough detector doesn't handle targets with centers outside of the image, as it assumes otherwise, and it also doesn't work too well with crescents, as they are basically two partial circles, so there can be some jitters in the movies.
+Those two cases are not well-accounted for at the moment.

+Targets larger than the field of view must be handled specially, as the blob and Hough detectors will pick up spurious features to center on.
+So a file db/centering.csv is set up to tell the centering routine when to turn centering off then back on after closest approach, based on the image name.
+This must be set up manually, and looks like this -

+    planetCraftTargetCamera,centeringOff,centeringOn
+    NeptuneVoyager2NeptuneNarrow,C1127459,C1152407
+    NeptuneVoyager2NeptuneWide,C1137509,C1140815
+    NeptuneVoyager2TritonNarrow,C1139255,C1140614

+This table is also used to tell the movie creation step to slow down the frames at closest approach.

+The alternative would be to base these steps more automatically on distance from the planet and angular radius, but that might be a future enhancement - it would also allow for more gradual slow-down and speed up around closest approach.

-The volumes come with index files for all the images they contain, which have been compiled into one smaller file using `vg init files`.
+The PDS volumes come with index files for all the images they contain, which have been compiled into one smaller file using `vg init files`.
 The resulting file (db/files.csv) looks like this:

     volume,fileid,phase,craft,target,time,instrument,filter,note
     5104,C1541422,Jupiter,Voyager1,Jupiter,1979-02-01T00:37:04,Narrow,Blue,3 COLOR ROTATION MOVIE